IanKeen/IanKeen.github.io/_posts/2020-05-11-container-coordinators.md

 }
 ```

-Finally we need something to act on this message, so lets do that from our `UINavigationController` subclass:
+Finally we need something to act on this message, so let's do that from our `UINavigationController` subclass:

 ```swift
 class FriendListNavigationController: UINavigationController {